Home / Blog / Tab Organizer Extensions

 If you use Chrome tab groups

-Try Chrome's built-in saved tab groups first if you only need simple reopen behavior and your browsing history and tabs are synced with a Google Account.
-Use TabGroup Vault when you need separate snapshots, export, auto-save, and full restoration of group names, colors, and tab positions.
+Try Chrome's built-in saved tab groups first if you only need naming, colors, collapse, search, sync, and reopen behavior.
+Use TabGroup Vault when you need separate snapshots, export, auto-save, and full restoration of group names, colors, and tab order.

 If you just want to reduce memory usage

-Try Chrome's built-in Memory Saver first (Settings > Performance).
-If you want a one-click way to clear the tab strip, OneTab collapses open tabs into a list.
+OneTab collapses open tabs into a restorable list.
 Export important lists before treating them as long-term storage.

 If you need full workspace management

-Workona is the strongest fit when you want workspace-style organization with sync and cloud backups.
+Workona fits when you want workspace-style organization with sync and cloud backups.
 Toby is better if you want visual new-tab collections, notes, and saved spaces without adopting a heavier workspace system.

 If you want to search through open tabs

-Tab Manager Plus is lightweight and effective for this specific use case.
-It adds a searchable tab list and window overview without changing how you organize everything else.
+Tab Manager Plus adds a searchable tab list and window overview without changing how you organize everything else.

 Pro tip